Blog – Posted on Friday, Dec 21

 9 of the best cozy mysteries

-Few subgenres do series (and long ones, at that) better than the cozy mystery.
-And while you might not be tempted to move into any of the small towns where they take place (why would people live in a village that witnesses murder on such a frequent basis!?), what tends to keep readers coming back are the iconic and intuitive main characters.
+Few subgenres do series better than the cozy mystery.
+And while you might not be tempted to move into any of the small towns where they take place (why would people live in a village that witnesses murder on such a frequent basis?!), what tends to keep readers coming back are the iconic and intuitive main characters.

 1. The No. 1 Ladies' Detective Agency Series by Alexander McCall Smith